-V.A.1.b) Evaluation must be documented at the completion of the assignment.
-(Core)

-V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
-(Core)
+V.A.1.b) Evaluation must be documented at the completion of the assignment. ^(Core) V.A.1.b).(1) Evaluations must be completed at least every three months. ^(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core)

-V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
-(Core) , The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
-(Core)
+V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, ^(Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice. ^(Core)